Kentuck Knob: Hagan ownership

 The Hagans moved into the house on their 26th anniversary, July 29, 1956.
 Passersby quickly began taking notice of the building, and the Hagans sometimes came home to see sightseers gawking at it.
 Visitors peered through the windows when the Hagans were absent, and they sometimes asked for tours when the Hagans were present.
 The Hagans only sporadically allowed photographs and tours, and the exact location of Kentuck Knob was originally not publicized because Bernardine Hagan wanted to "keep it as quiet as we could".
 The house garnered less attention than the nearby Fallingwater, which later became a world-famous tourist attraction.
 Despite the publicity, I. N. said that the house's beauty more than made up for the "occasional inconveniences".
 After the Hagans moved in, it took them over a year to pay Wright's full architectural fee.
-Wright never visited the completed house prior to his death in 1959, saying that he already knew the house's appearance because he had designed it.
-Wright also designed a building for Hagan Ice Cream, although this structure was not constructed.
+Wright never visited the completed house, saying that he already knew the house's appearance because he had designed it.
+Wright also designed a building for Hagan Ice Cream, although this was not constructed.